Charlie Swinbourne (Editor)

 Sample article: Why rude bus drivers go into my room 101

 Bob Duncan produced nearly 200 BSL programmes for Channel 4 (Listening Eye, Sign On, A Language for Ben.)
-He now works with Signworld, one of the sponsors of The Limping Chicken.
+He has recently produced programmes such as Close Up and The Battle for BSL for the BSL Zone.

 Sample article: Round up the deaf and send them to live on Orkney